natalieh235/flying_adversarial_patch/README.md

 The results folder will contain a PDF file including a plot similar to Fig. 5 from the paper.

 ### Comparison of different starting patches
-You can reproduce the experiment analyzing different starting patches with executing:
+You can reproduce the experiment by analyzing different starting patches with executing:
 ```bash
 $ python src/exp3.py --file exp3.yaml -j 4 --trials 10 --mode all
 ```